-- The stability zones should be as wide as possible, but this property is connected to the minimum mode size e.g. in the laser gain medium.
+- The stability zones with respect to the dioptric power of the thermal lens in the gain medium should be as wide as possible, but this property is connected to the minimum mode size e.g. in the laser gain medium.

 - The resonator should have an appropriate length, e.g. a short length for generating short pulses with Q switching or for easy single-frequency operation, or a certain length for a suitable pulse repetition rate of a mode-locked laser.
 In some cases, a resonator needs to have the potential to be operated with a variable resonator length, e.g. for obtaining a tunable pulse repetition rate.